Greyfix

 Solaris

-http://www.postfix.org/SMTPD_POLICY_README.html has some important note for Solaris.
-The important thing to note is that Solaris UNIX-domain sockets do not work reliably.
+https://www.postfix.org/SMTPD_POLICY_README.html notes that some old Solaris or Postfix combinations do not work reliably with UNIX-domain sockets.
 Use TCP sockets instead.
 Here is what you should add to your /etc/postfix/master.cf:

 127.0.0.1:9998 inet n n n - 9 spawn